Dami-s-projects/Gaming_Project_Alien_Invasion/README.md

 ## Acknowledgments

-This project was built by following Eric Matthes' "Python Crash Course" tutorial, with my own extensions and modifications to reinforce my understanding of Python and game development concepts.
-I added features and customizations beyond the base tutorial to demonstrate my learning.
+This project was built by following Eric Matthes' *Python Crash Course* tutorial, with my own extensions, modifications, and original audio content.

+**Audio:** Background music and sound effects created by me.

 ---